Cyfrin/2023-11-Thunder-Loan/README.md

 Users additionally have to pay a small fee to the protocol depending on how much money they borrow.

 We are planning to upgrade from the current `ThunderLoan` contract to the `ThunderLoanUpgraded` contract.
 Please include this upgrade in scope of a security review.

+## Roles

+- Owner: The owner of the protocol who has the power to upgrade the implementation.
+- Liquidity Provider: A user who deposits assets into the protocol to earn interest.
+- User: A user who takes out flash loans from the protocol.

+[//]: # (contest-details-close)

+[//]: # (getting-started-open)

 # Getting Started